what are the reasons to play Dying Light?

-Action survival Dying Light is coming out today but the hype seems to be long-gone.
+Action survival Dying Light is coming out today but the hype seems to be long gone.
 Surprisingly, and despite all the won awards, there doesn’t seem to be much attention focused on this zombie apocalypse title from Warner Bros.
 Fortunately, that doesn’t mean the game is pure garbage or not good enough to receive mainstream coverage.
-If you’re wondering whether or not you should play this game, then here are five of the most exciting features coming out today.
+If you’re wondering whether or not you should play this game, then here are five reasons to play Dying Light of the most exciting features coming out today.

 Dying Light features RPG elements that let you develop the protagonist and adjust him to your play style.
 It’s a long and difficult journey from rookie to badass.
 (Warner Bros, 2015)

 Dying Light presents three main ways to progress and survive.
-In this post-apocalyptic open world, players can choose between strength, agility and stealth play styles, each one with its own pros and cons.
+In this post-apocalyptic open world, players can choose between strength, agility, and stealth play styles, each one with its own pros and cons.
 Brave players will most likely prefer brute force through challenging encounters, while sneaky players might find hide and seek the best way to outcome danger.
-But there’s a third alternative involving agility and parkour moves, such as climbing, jumping and sliding over all types of environmental objects.
-Moreover, players can decide which weapons to use and which ones favor their play style the most.
+But there’s a third alternative involving agility and parkour moves, such as climbing, jumping, and sliding over all types of environmental objects.
+Moreover, players can decide which weapons to use and which ones favor their playstyle the most.
+This is the first of 5 reasons to play Dying Light.

 You craft weapons by finding things in the environment that you can use.
 We don’t want to be super realistic in regards of what you can do with those weapons, so you are able to use certain elemental effects.
 (Producer Tymon Smektala, 2014)